 - Racing heart

 - Cold sweats

 - Dizziness and wooziness.

 However, anxiety attacks tend to be short-lived.
-As a result, they pass once the stressor is removed.
+As a result, a panic attack in school will typically pass once the child is able to leave the stressful situation.
 Therefore, teens with anxiety in school may experience such attacks during the school day, but not at home.

 JAMA Intern Med.
 2014;174(3):357-368.

 Child Adolesc Psychiatr Clin N Am.
 2011 Apr; 20(2): 217–238.